thriveweb/sailinginparadise/content/pages/contact.md

 ### HOW TO FIND THE BOATS AT THE MARINAS

-For 'Spirit of Gwonda' and the 'Seawind 1000XL' - Please take the jetty with the big yellow archway at Mariner's Cove.
-You will find us half way along on the left hand side.  (yellow oval on map)
+For 'Spirit of Gwonda', 'Oceans' and the 'Seawind 1000XL' - Please take the jetty with the big yellow archway at Mariner's Cove.
+You will find us half way along on the left hand side.
+(Logo & white arrow on map)

-For our vessel 'Oceans' - Please follow the Marina Mirage walkway around towards Palazzo Versace.
-You will find our boat after Glass Restaurant and prior to reaching the HOPO Ferry.  (blue triangle on map)

 ![]()